 And after a total of 22 to 28 years in school, many physicians want some of the finer things in life, too.
 You can’t blame them for that, but you are the one who pays for them.

 Article Table of Contents

 Many dermatologists are being advised by MBAs on ways to make more money by selling acne care products and cosmetics directly from their offices.
 When your doctor is just starting out in the acne cosmetics business, the sales pitch is likely to be very subtle.
 The receptionist may stop you for just a moment on the way out and hand you a small gift bag, asking you if you would like to try the products.
 Then when you come back for your next appointment, the products will be for sale.

 After your dermatologist’s office has its cosmetics business up and running, you will probably still get the little gift bag on your way out—but the last person you see will take not only your payment for the visit but also try to sell you a variety of products ranging from sun hats to sunscreen to eye liner and lip gloss.

-Most acne care patients are hesitant to damage their relationship with their doctors by saying no. But the acne care products you buy from your doctor—all of them products you could get at drugstore or cosmetics counter, since most states prohibit doctors from doing double duty as pharmacists in their own practices—are marked up 100% or more and are not likely to be any better than what you can get elsewhere.
+Most acne care patients are hesitant to damage their relationship with their doctors by saying no and basically being in conflict with the very persons whom they trust4 will treat their skin problems.
+But the acne care products you buy from your doctor—all of them products you could get at drugstore or cosmetics counter, since most states prohibit doctors from doing double duty as pharmacists in their own practices—are marked up 100% or more and are not likely to be any better than what you can get elsewhere.